Malivil/TTT-Randomat-20/README.md

 \
 _ttt_randomat_faultlines_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_faultlines_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
-_ttt_randomat_faultlines_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.
+_ttt_randomat_faultlines_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_faultlines_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.
 _randomat_faultline_min_delay_ - Default: 20 - The minimum delay between quakes.\
 _randomat_faultline_severity_max_ - Default: 10 - The maximum severity the earthquakes will have.\
 _randomat_faultline_aftershocks_ - Default: 3 - The number of smaller quakes to happen after the peak.